wbrowar/workbench/README.md

 - In `_source/_css` there are a several files with underscores in front.
 These all get compiled into `app.css`, by default.
 - Sass will compile all `.scss` files in the root of `_source/_css` that do not contain an underscore in front of the filename.
 - Files are organized into folders:
-  - *automated* – For files generated based on `package.json` settings.
+  - *`automated`* – For files generated based on `package.json` settings.
 We can assume these will update on their own, so we wouldn’t edit these manually.
-  - *base* – Global CSS that is used across all pages of the site.
+  - *`base`* – Global CSS that is used across all pages of the site.
 Animations, variables, mixins, and global styles are all organized here so they’re in one place.
-  - *layout* – Layout areas and re-usable sections get styled here (as opposed to putting styles for these in the `base/_globals.scss`).
+  - *`layout`* – Layout areas and re-usable sections get styled here (as opposed to putting styles for these in the `base/_globals.scss`).
 Other layout elements can be added by just adding another .scss file here.
 It will automatically get compiled just by being in the folder.
-  - *lib* – For any CSS that we receive from vendors (like our clients) can go here.
+  - *`lib`* – For any CSS that we receive from vendors (like our clients) can go here.
 These should not be edited by us, so it can be assumed than any file here can be updated at any time.
-  - *pages* – Code specific to a particular page.
+  - *`pages`* – Code specific to a particular page.
 If code is part of a re-usable component (like a “Meet the Team” layout that can be used on several pages), it should go in `layout`, but if it’s only used on one page (like code specific to the “Homepage”), it should go here.’
 - CSS follows the [BEM naming convention](http://getbem.com/naming/) to reduce accidental mixing of styles.

 #### PostCSS
-- PostCSS is used to run
 - The following plugins are used in PostCSS:
-  - *purgecss* – Removes all CSS that isn‘t used in in your template files
+  - *`purgecss`* – Removes all CSS that isn‘t used in in your template files
-  - *mqpacker* – Combines media queries while keeping existing source order
+  - *`mqpacker`* – Combines media queries while keeping existing source order
-  - *automated* – Adds browser prefixes when needed
+  - *`automated`* – Adds browser prefixes when needed

+To add a file for PostCSS processing, add its filename to the `postcss` array in `package.json`.

 #### Using Colors in CSS
 - Colors that are defined in `package.json`, in the `colors` object, will be generated as SCSS variables.